Skip to main content

 Quick Answer

 Cybersecurity professionals qualify for the UK Global Talent Visa through CVE disclosures, published security research, bug bounty achievements, open-source security tools, or commercial security products they built.
-Speaking at DEF CON, Black Hat, or CCC, and significant bug bounty payouts, are recognised as strong OC3 evidence.
+Speaking at DEF CON, Black Hat, or CCC supports OC2 (recognition beyond occupation).
+Significant bug bounty payouts and security tools you built support OC3 (significant contributions).

 Visa Criteria for Cybersecurity Professionals